hsanjuan/dccpi/README.md

-NRMA Digical Command Control (DCC) implementation for Raspberry Pi
+NRMA Digital Command Control (DCC) implementation for Raspberry Pi
 ==================================================================

 This module implements the DCC protocol for controlling model trains using a Raspberry Pi.